jlhughes/Journal/README.md

 ## Other
 Ledger entries on Events create double entry accounting Transactions which modify the balance of the two accounts involved.

+Flow provided for generating Ledger.
+Look for `ledger` action on User or Account, and menu `Account Ledger`.